BlindSigma/sticky-server/README.md

 You must be able to pass a node socket to the server you're trying to use in a cluster.

-Since sticky-server doesn't host an http server of its own, you shouldn't have any issues with HTTP headers in reverse-proxy scenarios.
+Also note that, since sticky-server doesn't host an http server of its own, you shouldn't have any issues with HTTP headers in reverse-proxy scenarios.

 ## Installation ##